tlively/learn-gfx-hal/book/src/08_camera.md

   like field of view angle come into play.

-So in this lesson we'll first show an Orthographic Projection matrix, and then we'll focus on two different camera types
+So in this lesson we'll first show an Orthographic Projection matrix, and then we'll focus on two different camera types.

+Side Note: Within math in general there _are_ also other types of transformation besides translate, rotate, and scale.
+However, we don't use them in our graphics programming.

 ## Quick Patch